 Favorites:

-- Paula’s Choice Retinol Skin-Smoothing Body Treatment – gentle retinol for delicate areas like neck and chest
+- Paula’s Choice Retinol Skin-Smoothing Body Treatment – gentle retinol for delicate areas like the neck and chest

 - Nécessaire The Neck Serum – targets tone and elasticity with niacinamide and peptides